Increase Your Impact • Expand Your Network

 Andrew’s breadth of experience in 501(c)(3) governance enables him to intervene at the eleventh hour to support crisis management strategy, and remedy operational issues that may threaten an organization’s tax-exempt status.
 Over the past decade, he has successfully obtained numerous retroactive reinstatements of tax-exempt status revocations, and waivers of IRS penalties for tax filing deficiencies.
 Based in Washington, DC, Andrew also has led the development and execution of public policy efforts, ranging from organizing and overseeing highly-visible appearances before congressional committees, to arranging targeted private meetings with key members of Congress and the Administration.
 Leveraging his depth of experience and relationships within professional sports leagues, Hollywood and Washington, Andrew helps clients navigate the political landscape and integrate public policy into his clients’ long-term business strategies.

-Suzanne has broad nonprofit and foundation experience, and is cross-trained in multiple disciplines such as domestic violence, child abuse, mental health, foster care, health care, education, and employment.
-She currently convenes the Austin Interfaith Inclusion Network focusing on faith and inclusion in Central Texas as part of a larger collaborative with the Interfaith Arts Council.
-Suzanne most previously worked at LIVESTRONG as the Community Program Officer for Community Grants, and in San Diego at the San Diego Workforce Partnership as the Youth Program Manager providing program design, evaluation and monitoring for Youth Workforce Investment Act funds.
+Suzanne has broad nonprofit and foundation experience, and worked as a funder for over a decade.
+Suzanne previously worked as a Program Manager for OneStar Foundation, LIVESTRONG as the Program Officer for Community Grants, and in San Diego at the San Diego Workforce Partnership as the Youth Program Manager overseeing the design, implementation and evaluation of federal Youth Workforce Investment Act funds.

 Dean Osaki currently manages his own consulting group specializing in sports, corporate philanthropy and cause-related marketing initiatives.
 Most recently, Dean worked for the national retailer Target in their Community Relations Department, where he managed the Western and Southwest Regions developing their community relations strategies and enhancing Target’s brand by creating relevant local community sponsorship initiatives.
 Prior to Target, he was the Director of Marketing for the Examiner, a newspaper owned by Philip Anschutz.
 One of his responsibilities included forming marketing alliances with all the professional sports teams, creating unique content and building brand loyalty among its readers.
 Over a twenty year span, Dean has worked with Olympic Gold Medalist Kristi Yamaguchi and established Kristi’s own charitable entity, called the Always Dream Foundation.
 Under Dean’s leadership, ADF has received national recognition for their innovative program and cause-related marketing initiatives.
 His experience and passion for integrating sports philanthropy and community began during his career with United Way of Silicon Valley, where he worked on community partnerships with the likes of Jerry Rice (SF Niners) and Barry Bonds (SF Giants).